 My goal is to make it a non-issue.
 It is not up for negotiation.
 It is just done.

 Currently, I am walking 20 minutes a day, with 4 – 60 second runs mixed in.
 That is an increase from 15 minutes last week.
 And since last week, the only day I did not exercise was Sunday.

-Being a part of the Fluffy Chick Challenge has helped me to stay on track when I wanted to quit.
+Being a part of an accountability group has helped me to stay on track when I wanted to quit.
 I know there are ladies waiting for my reports.
 Who exercised today?
 Who made healthier food choices?
 Who is drinking their water?

 Having support is so key, especially when battling something that is so deeply ingrained in my brain, that exercise is bad.